zhchua/base-flask-app/README.md

 - [Basic tutorial](https://towardsdatascience.com/sqlalchemy-python-tutorial-79a577141a91)
 - [Engine initiation strings](https://docs.sqlalchemy.org/en/14/core/engines.html#mysql)
 - [Documentation regarding querying etc](https://docs.sqlalchemy.org/en/13/orm/tutorial.html#querying).
-IDE ain't helping much with this, could consider plain SQL instead (potentially vulnerable to injection attacks).
+IDE ain't helping much with this, and SQLAlchemy somehow fails on some systems (idk why).
+Plain SQL on mysql connector is a possible alternative.

 - Tables should correspond to classes defined in `orm_classes`
 - An empty DB can be initialized with these definitions